Audit and Corporate Governance Committee Charter

 review and monitor the corporate governance practices of the Corporation.
 This includes:

 (a) Reviewing the corporate governance disclosures that may be made by the Corporation.

-(b) Reviewing compensation for members of the board of directors and recommending compensation levels to the board.
+(b) Reviewing compensation for members of the Board of Directors and recommending compensation

 (d) Reviewing financial qualifications of Committee members.

 (e) Overseeing the orientation program for new directors.